-During the act of pilotage the harbour is closed to all other vessel movements.
-The Pilot will transmit a Securite message on VHF CH 16 inviting mariners to go to channel the harbour working VHF CH71 .
-An announcement on VHF 71 is also made by the pilot when the harbour is re-opened.
+During some acts of pilotage the harbour is closed to all other vessel movements.
+The Pilot will transmit a ‘Securite’ broadcast on VHF CH 16 inviting mariners to go to the harbour working channel VHF CH71 for a traffic information broadcast.

 Larger ships will always arrive or depart at or close to slack High Water.
 As a tidal port, Littlehampton cannot accept ships every day of the year due to there being insufficient clearance on the bar at the entrance on neap tides.
 Entry is at pilot’s discretion but typically the wind limit for safe entry for large ships is Force 5 and the wave limit is 1.0m.
 Assuming weather within these limits, Littlehampton can accommodate ships of up to 4m draft on 316 high tides per year (55% of all tides).
 Larger drafted ships (in theory up to 5m) can be accommodated but only on spring tides.

 Recent and upcoming ship arrivals / departures: see the bottom of our homepage – click here.
 Please note all shipping movements may not appear there if they are organised at short notice but will be posted on the our Facebook page and also appear in the Twitter feed shown on the right hand side of this website.